-X{SleepTemp} = 1 implies the temporary extension factor.
+$X{SleepTemp} = 1$ implies the temporary extension factor.
 The extended sleep time is used as long as every bit check is OK.
-If the bit check fails once, this bit is set back to 0 automatically, resulting in a regular sleep time.
-This functionality can be used to save current in the presence of a modulated disturber similar to an expected transmitter signal.
+If the bit check fails once, this bit is set back to 0 automatically resulting in a regular sleep time.
+This functionality can be used to save current in presence of a modulated disturber similar to an expected transmitter signal.
 The connected microcontroller is rarely activated in that condition.
 If the disturber disappears, the receiver switches back to regular polling and is again sensitive to appropriate transmitter signals.

-As seen in Table 5-6 on page 19, the highest register value of Sleep sets the receiver to a permanent sleep condition.
+According to Table 7 on page 19, the highest register value of Sleep sets the receiver to a permanent sleep condition.
 The receiver remains in that condition until another value for Sleep is programmed into the OPMODE register.
 This function is desirable where several devices share a single data line.

-Figure 5-2.
+Figure 8.
 Polling Mode Flow Chart